Jiawei-Yao0812/QE-BEV/README.md

-# QE-BEV
-Official implementation for the MM 2024 paper "Query Evolution for Bird's Eye View Object Detection in Varied Contexts"
+# QE-BEV: Query Evolution for Bird's Eye View Object Detection in Varied Contexts
+ACM International Conference on Multimedia (MM), 2024

+## The project will be released soon, please stay tuned.